Just CHOP: Embarrassingly Simple LLM Compression: Setup

-We evaluate our model on 13 downstream tasks from 6 different categories: common sense reasoning, science question answering, causal reasoning, natural language inference (NLI), paraphrase identification, and sentiment classification.
-All these tasks are evaluated in a zero-shot setting by providing the language model with a prompt and a possible completion and then scoring the output of the language model for that completion.
-The completion with the highest likelihood is selected as the answer to compute the task accuracy.
-The completion likelihood can be normalized by either the number of characters in the completion (length normalized accuracy) \citep{eai-eval-harness} or by the probability of completion conditioned on the domain premise (domain conditional point-wise mutual information) \citep{surface-comp, gpt-3}.
-In Table \ref{table:tasks}, we list tasks present in each evaluation category and state the metric used to evaluate the task.
+We evaluate our model on 6 tasks from 2 categories: common sense reasoning and science question answering.
+All tasks are evaluated in a zero-shot setting by providing the language model with a prompt from Eleuther-AI evaluation harness~\citep{eai-eval-harness} and a possible completion.
+We score the model output for each completion.
+The completion with the highest likelihood is the prediction to compute task accuracy.
+The completion likelihood can be normalized by the character count in the completion \citep[length normalized accuracy]{eai-eval-harness}.
+Table~\ref{table:end-tasks} in Appendix~\ref{sec:appendix-eval} lists tasks in each evaluation category and respective metrics.